-• Investigate the disclosure if it relates to an awarding organisation which they regulate

-- Ask the awarding organisation to investigate the disclosure if it is about a Test Centre which delivers its SELTs and/or other qualifications - Do their best to keep the person who has made the disclosure informed, in general terms, of any investigation outcome.
+- Investigate the disclosure if it relates to an awarding organisation that they regulate. - Ask the awarding organisation to investigate the disclosure if it is about a Test Centre that delivers its SELTs and/or other qualifications. - Do their best to keep the person who has made the disclosure informed, in general terms, of any investigation outcome.
 However, this may not be possible if there are legal or confidentiality issues.